Hurricane Irma Blasts Through Caribbean: Is Climate Change Making The Storm So Strong?

 — Richard Branson (@richardbranson) September 5, 2017

-Houston is still recovering from Harvey with fundraising efforts underway, airlines are price gouging for tickets out of Florida and gas stations are running short of gas days in advance of Irma’s predicted Sunday landfall in Florida.
+Houston is still recovering from Harvey with fundraising efforts underway, airlines are price gouging for tickets out of Florida, and gas stations are running short of gas days in advance of Irma’s predicted Sunday landfall in Florida.

-In March before the hurricane and western drought and fire seasons got in full swing, the budget presented by the Trump Administration slated cuts to government agencies involved in weather reporting, fire and forest services, and emergency management, including FEMA, the Washington Post reported August 29.
+In March, before the hurricane and western drought and fire seasons got in full swing, the budget presented by the Trump Administration slated cuts to government agencies involved in weather reporting, fire and forest services, and emergency management — including FEMA — the Washington Post reported August 29.

 [Featured Image by NASA/AP Images]